 My general interests are in literature and politics in the late-Stuart and Hanoverian periods, bibliography and the history of the book.
 My monograph, Things That Didn't Happen: Writing, Politics and the Counterhistorical, 1678-1743, is about the counterhistorical tendencies in the literature and propaganda of this period, focussing on fabricated conspiracies, failures, and speculations such as the Popish Plot, the Rye House Plot, and the South-Sea Bubble.
 My work deals a lot with anonymous and pseudonymous publications, but also engages with the works of such writers as Dryden, Rochester, Behn, Defoe, Swift, Mandeville, and Pope (the book concludes with an extended reading of the Dunciads).
 I am the co-editor (with Rebecca Bullard) of The Plays and Poems of Nicholas Rowe, Volume 1: The Early Plays (Pickering and Chatto, 2016).
-I have written articles on Swift's Bickerstaff hoax, the warming-pan scandal of 1688-9, the arrest of Delarivier Manley after the publication of The New Atalantis in 1709, political poetic miscellanies, 'practical' satire of the eighteenth century, and prose hoaxes, bites and shams.
+I was a textual / assistant editor for The Correspondence of John Dryden, ed. by Stephen Bernard (Manchester Univ., 2022).
+I have written journal articles and book chapters on Swift's Bickerstaff hoax, the warming-pan scandal of 1688-9, the arrest of Delarivier Manley after the publication of The New Atalantis in 1709, political poetic miscellanies, 'practical' satire of the eighteenth century, and prose hoaxes, bites and shams.

 In 2017 I was co-I (with PI Josie McLellan) on the Brigstow Institute funded project 'Telling Stories About Learning Difficulties', a collaboration with Openstorytellers that sought to tell the story of Fanny Fust, a wealthy Bristol heiress with learning difficulties who in 1787 was abducted and carried to France by the fortune-hunter Henry Bowerman, where he married her.
 The Brigstow project that led to a successful Heritage Lottery Fund bid and the development of the Fanny Fust performance, which premiered in Frome in July 2018.
 Watch an Openstorytellers animation telling the story here.